Private (Alternative) Student Loans

 The actual amount varies according to each student's financial circumstance.
 Other variables include the cost of attendance, financial aid resources, and loan limits imposed by the lender.

-Before a private loan is certified for disbursement by our office, you are required to complete a “Good Choices” packet.
+Before a private loan is certified for disbursement by our office, and any of your Federal aid can be disbursed, you are required to complete a “Good Choices” packet.
 This packet of information contains exercises that will help you estimate how much student loan debt you may accumulate during your college years, projecting expenses and financial resources while attending Hawkeye each academic year, and distinguishing “wants” from “needs” in an attempt to keep borrowing to a minimum.

 Hawkeye Community College: